aws-ia/ecs-blueprints/cdk/examples/core_infra/README.md

 This folder contains the CDK code to deploy the core infratructure for an ECS Fargate workload.
 The AWS resources created by the default script are:
 * Networking
   * VPC
     * 3 public subnets, 1 per AZ.
-If a region has less than 3 AZs it will create same number of public subnets as AZs.
+If a region has less than 3 AZs it will create same number of public subnets as AZs
     * 3 private subnets, 1 per AZ.
-If a region has less than 3 AZs it will create same number of private subnets as AZs.
+If a region has less than 3 AZs it will create same number of private subnets as AZs
-    * NAT Gateway per subnet
+    * 1 NAT Gateway
     * Associated Route Tables
     * 1 Internet Gateway
 * 1 ECS Cluster with AWS CloudWatch Container Insights enabled